dev-glue/appenginetaskutils/README.md

-# appenginetaskutils
+# forq

-This is the repo for the appengine task utils library.
-It generates the appenginetaskutils package
+This is the repo for the forq queue based task and future library.
+It generates the forq package

 ## Install

 Use the python package for this library.
-You can find the package online [here](https://pypi.python.org/pypi/appenginetaskutils).
+You can find the package online [here](https://pypi.python.org/pypi/forq).

 Change to your Python App Engine project's root folder and do the following:

-> pip install appenginetaskutils --target lib
+> pip install forq --target lib

 Or add it to your requirements.txt.
 You'll also need to set up vendoring, see [app engine vendoring instructions here](https://cloud.google.com/appengine/docs/python/tools/using-libraries-python-27).

 ## @task

-The most basic element of the taskutils library is task().
+The most basic element of the forq library is task().
 This decorator function is designed to be used as a replacement for [deferred](https://cloud.google.com/appengine/articles/deferred).

 ### Configuring @task